 Upon arriving at the registration booth, tourists/visitors need to pay 200 pesos per person.
 This covers environmental fees, tour guide fees, and the headlight to be provided.
 If you are a solo spelunker, you will need to pay 500 pesos.

 If you don’t have extra-rubber shoes to use, you can rent crocs-type footwear which is available there.
 By the way, there is a nearby store where you can buy common snacks and drinks and order budget meals.
 There is also a swimming pool where you can relax after spelunking.

 After all the preliminary procedures and orientation, we then started our way to Aran Cave.
 From the registration booth, it took us 15 minutes to reach the cave’s mouth.
 Along the way, you will be passing by the Bued River, a hanging bridge, and some semi-forest vegetation thriving with orchids, moss, and vines.
 Oh, what a rustic way to kick-off our trek.

 Into the depths of Aran Cave, Tuba

-To get into Aran cave, we had to squeeze ourselves on narrow openings and rappel down slippery and muddy rock walls.
-Fortunately, ropes were setup as clinging platforms.
-We had to be extra careful since any reckless move may mean cuts or painful scratches since on some parts, the rocks are sharp-edged and rugged.
+To get into Aran cave, we had to squeeze ourselves in narrow openings and rappel down slippery and muddy rock walls.
+Fortunately, ropes were set up as clinging platforms.
+We had to be extra careful since any reckless move may mean cuts or painful scratches since, on some parts, the rocks are sharp-edged and rugged.